Skip to main content

 Introduction

-Staying on top of your third-party Cloud and SaaS service outages is crucial to maintain the reliability of your own applications.
+Staying on top of your third-party Cloud and SaaS service outages is crucial to maintaining the reliability of your own applications.
 Like many modern teams, Slack might be your communication tool of choice.
 You can keep up with such incidents by pushing these events to a Slack channel.

 You must have the correct permissions on your Slack workspace to be able to do this.

-Follow these steps to configure an incoming webhook in your Slack workspace.
+Follow these steps to configure the Slack app in your Slack workspace.

 Integrate Incident Alerts With Discord Using Webhooks